-- If three questions are to be answered in sixty minutes, allow yourself only twenty minutes for each. - If questions are "weighted," prioritize that into your time allocation for each question.
-Do the one that is worth the most points first. - When the time is up for one question, stop writing, leave space, and begin the next question.
-The incomplete answers can be completed during the review time. - Three incomplete answers will usually receive more credit than only one complete one.
+- If three questions are to be answered in 30 minutes, allow yourself only seven minutes for each. - If questions are "weighted," prioritize that into your time allocation for each question. - When the time is up for one question, stop writing, leave space, and begin the next question.
+The incomplete answers can be completed during the review time. - Three incomplete answers will usually receive more credit than one complete one.

 Read through the questions once and note if you have any choice in answering questions.
-Pay attention to how the question is phrased, or to the "directives", or words such as "compare," "contrast," "criticize," etc. If you are well prepared, then answers will come to mind immediately for some questions.
-It is more likely an answer will appear in your mind if you are very well versed in the material.
+Pay attention to how the question is phrased, or to the "directives," or words such as "compare," "contrast," "criticize," etc. Answers will come to mind immediately for some questions.